DarkDesire/data-engineering-gcp/practice-exam/data-engineer-2.md

 A. Implement a high-throughput Cloud VPN connection

-B. Cloud Router with VPN
+**Not B.** Cloud Router with VPN

 **Not C.** Dedicated Interconnect

 D. Partner Interconnect

 ---
+**Not B.** This is not correct.
+Cloud Router is a form of network route discovery using BGP and is not relevant to the requirements.
 **Not C.** This is not correct.
 Direct Interconnect is useful for data from 10 Gbps to 80 Gbps.
 An ISP could offer a 99% SLA, but the max 9 Gbps requirement means this solution would not be optimal.

 ---